publiccodenet/projects/README.md

 Website to inform about the projects done by the Foundation for Public Code.

-This site builds with [Jekyll](http://jekyllrb.com/), as is the default of [GitHub pages](https://pages.github.com/) and uses the [Foundation For Public Code Jekyll Theme](https://github.com/publiccodenet/jekyll-theme).
+This site builds with [Jekyll](http://jekyllrb.com/), as is the default of [GitHub pages](https://pages.github.com/) and uses the [Foundation for Public Code Jekyll Theme](https://github.com/publiccodenet/jekyll-theme).

 ## Installing locally